LayzaCarneiro/ARIMA_Prediction/README.md

 ## Overview

-This repository contains the forecasting backend used in NaviSense — a lightweight FastAPI service that generates long-term environmental predictions using a Python-based ARIMA time-series model.
+This repository contains the forecasting backend used in NaviSense — a **FastAPI** service that generates long-term environmental predictions using a Python-based **ARIMA time-series model**.

 Although originally developed for the NaviSense mobile application, the API is modular and can be integrated into any system that requires: